au-ts/libvmm/README.md

 This is an **experimental** VMM for 64-bit ARM platforms built on the seL4 Core Platform (seL4CP).
 It is (at least initially) a port of the [CAmkES VMM](https://github.com/sel4/camkes-vm-examples).
 See the bottom of the README for progress/planned features.

-Due to being a work-in-progress, expect frequent changes to the VMM as well as the virtualisation extension to seL4CP.
+Due to being a work-in-progress, expect frequent changes to the VMM as well as the SDK used by the VMM.

-Note that currently the VMM only runs on QEMU with the "virt" platform.

 ## Building the SDK